Schenectady massacre: Attack

 Finding no sentinels other than two snowmen and the gate ajar, according to tradition, the raiders silently entered Schenectady two hours before dawn and launched their attack.
 They burned houses and barns and killed men, women, and children.
 Most of the victims were in night clothing and had no time to arm themselves.
 By the morning of February 9, the community lay in ruins, and more than 60 buildings were burned.
 Sixty residents were killed, including 11 Black slaves (referred to as "negroes' in the records).
 The French noted that about 50-60 residents survived and that 20 Mohawks had been spared so that the Natives would know their targets were the English, not the Mohawks.
 The 60 dead included 38 men, 10 women, and 12 children.

 Among them were Dominie Petrus Tessemacher, the first Dutch Reformed Church pastor to be ordained in the Americas, and pastor of what became the First Reformed Church of Schenectady.
 The French had intended to take him captive to question him, but he was killed in his house.
 Reynier Schaets and a son were among the dead.
 Schaets was a son of Gideon Schaets, dominie of the Dutch Reformed Church at Albany.
 He was a surgeon, who had been appointed Justice at Schenectady by Leisler on December 28, 1689.
 His wife Catharina Bensing and three other children: Gideon, Bartholomew and Agnietje, survived.
 Of those who escaped from Schenectady to seek shelter, many died of exposure in the bitter cold before they reached safety.

 The raiders departed with 27 prisoners, including five Black slaves, and 50 horses.
 John Alexander Glen, who lived in Scotia, across the river from Schenectady, had shown previous kindness to the French.
 In gratitude, the raiding party took the Schenectady prisoners to him and invited him to claim any relatives.
 Glen claimed as many survivors as he could, and the raiders took the rest to Montreal.
-Typically, the captives who were too young, old, or ill to keep up along such an arduous 200-mile journey were killed during the way.
+Typically, the captives who were too young, old, or ill to keep up along such an arduous 200-mile journey were killed along the way.
 As was the pattern in later raids in New York and New England, many of the younger captives were adopted by Mohawk families in Canada.
 Some survivors had fled as refugees to the fort at Albany; Symon Schermerhorn was one of them.

 Although wounded, he rode to Albany to warn them of the massacre.
 In commemoration, the mayor of Schenectady repeats the ride every year.
 Most mayors have done so on horseback, but a few have preferred the comfort of an automobile.
 A party of Albany militia and Mohawk warriors pursued the northern invaders and killed or captured 15 or more almost within sight of Montreal.
 Of the surviving captives, three males were redeemed: Johannes Teller and brothers Albert and Johannes Vedder.
 Jan Baptist Van Eps escaped from the Mohawk after three years and returned to Schenectady.
 Lawrence Vander Volgen lived with the Mohawk for 11 years and then returned and served as provincial interpreter.